 He described the object as bronze coloured and shaped like an acorn-some 12 feet long and 25 feet in diameter; it had slightly raised "blunt" end and strange markings.

 "It had writing on it, not like your average writing, but more like ancient Egyptian hieroglyphics.
 It had sort of a bumper on it, like a ribbon about six to 10 inches wide, and it stood out.

 It was elliptical the whole way around and the writing was on this bumper.It's nothing like I've ever seen, and I'm an avid reader.
 I read a lot of books on Egypt, the Incas, Peruvians, Russians and I've never to this day come across anything that looked like that."

 On 08-29-05, the UFO Casebook received this information from a person who was an eyewitness to the object that soared over Kecksburg.

-B J, I was on some site about the Kecksburgh sighting.
+B J, I was on some site about the Kecksburg sighting.
 It told the story and asked if anyone had an opinion about it.
-Well I lived in Pittsburgh at the time that this occurred.
+Well, I lived in Pittsburgh at the time that this occurred.
 Brian Vike wrote about his experience, and when I read it I was floored.

 I had forgotten about this ever happening until I watched the Brian Gumbel special.
 Brian Vike also said he recalled the incident.
-His sighting and mine are so simular.
+His sighting and mine are so similar.